 It is difficult to recognize a narcissist because he (or she) spends all of his time acting, protecting his ego by presenting to the world a mask, a false image of himself.
 As a result he becomes a master of deceit.
 But it is extremely important to be able to recognize people whose behavior can damage you, your family, or damage an organization's performance.

-Narcissists are not capable of putting business needs before their own ego needs.1
+Narcissists are not capable of putting the business needs before their own ego needs.1

 Researchers have found that a narcissist reacts much more emotionally than a non-narcissist, sometimes with narcissistic rage when his (or her) ego is threatened.2 Social comparison information is especially salient as the narcissist processes social information in terms of its relevance to the self, that is, he reacts to negative feedback with more anger and aggression and lower self-esteem than a non-narcissist.
 In fact his mood and self-esteem fluctuations can usually be attributed to social comparison information.